Home Compare ACGL vs HIG

 Arch Capital Group vs The Hartford Insurance Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Hartford Insurance carrying a narrow edge on profitability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+The structural profiles are close, with Arch Capital carrying a narrow edge on stability.
+The Hartford Insurance still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON